accateo/camera_stream_python/README.md

-Code in pyhton to show camera streaming in a web page and taking a snapshot without blocking or freezing
+Code in python to show camera streaming in a web page and taking a snapshot without blocking or freezing